RETAIL MARKET STUDY

 This retail market study will look at the retail market as it stands today and the art of retail branding.
 We will look at the competitive positioning, brand promises, segmentation strategies and the influx of online retailing.

-More importantly, we wanted to see what the trends are.
-Where is the retail market heading?
+More importantly, we look at trends.
+Where is the marketing retail heading?
 (Read a new article on Sears and Macy’s store closings here).
 And, with news of poor sales and store closings, where can retailers go from here?
-(Read a new article that details department store rebranding strategy here)
+(Read an important article about the future of Department Stores and a new rebranding strategy here)

 Let’s begin by looking back because we can learn from it.